RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

     startsessionserver.sh
     ```

-### Import the INCLUDES, FETCHABLES, and BANKMAIN projects into an Eclipse workspace:
+### Import the INCLUDES, FETCHABLES, and BANKMAIN Projects into an Eclipse Workspace

 1. After opening Enterprise Developer for Eclipse, either create a new workspace or open an existing one.
 2. If it's not already open, open the PL/I perspective in the Eclipse IDE by clicking **Window > Perspective > Open Perspective > Other > PL/I**.